 - Freeze for up to 3 months.

-Beets from Polish borscht can be used to make shredded beets.
-Simply grate them coarsely, add a little lemon juice/sour cream, knob of butter, stir and serve hot alongside a meat-and-potato meal.
-You could also turn them into a zesty, delicious Polish cold beet salad.
+Beets used to make Polish borscht can be turned into shredded beets.
+Simply grate them coarsely, add lemon juice/sour cream, knob of butter, stir and serve hot alongside a meat-and-potato meal.
+You could also use them in Polish cold beet salad.

 See also these other traditional Polish recipes!